 The horizon is jagged with rocky peaks.

 The Greek summer fades out slowly.
-But the icy mountain air, the fireplaces already lit in the houses, the sudden rains make it clear that the season is changing.
+But the icy mountain air, the fireplaces already lit in the houses, and the sudden rains make it clear that the season is changing.

 A fresh wind pushes the last warmth away.